Randomized Kolmogorov-Smirnov Analysis of Volatility Roughness: Methodology

-Denoted by $X_t$ the log-volatility process and by $\Psi_H$ the set of rescaled distribution of its increments, the idea is to estimate the self-similarity parameter $H_0$ by seeking the value of $H\in\left(0,1\right]$ that minimizes the Kolmogorov-Smirnov statistic $\delta_{Z_{t}}\left(\Psi_H\right)$ of any pair of rescaled distributions of $Z_{t,a}$.
+Denoted by $Z_t$ the log-volatility process and by $\Psi_H$ the set of rescaled distribution of its increments, the idea is to estimate the self-similarity parameter $H_0$ by seeking the value of $H\in\left(0,1\right]$ that minimizes the Kolmogorov-Smirnov statistic $\delta_{Z_{t}}\left(\Psi_H\right)$ of any pair of rescaled distributions of $Z_{t,a}$.
 In fact, Proposition \ref{prop1} ensures that if $Z_{t,a}$ is $H_0$-ss then $\delta_{Z_t}\left(\Psi_H\right)$ has a unique minimum with respect to $H\in\left(0,1\right]$, in correspondence of the value $H_0$.
 Thus,

-The methodology above described poses two challenges: \begin{itemize} \item assessing the statistical significance of the minimum, as the distribution of the Kolmogorov-Smirnov (KS) test holds only when the samples are independent and identically distributed.
-Therefore, it is necessary to modify the input processes of equation \eqref{eq:distr_H-sssi3} to eliminate their correlation and force the statistic to follow the KS distribution.
-This task can be achieved by employing some results from random permutations theory which are shortly summarized below. \item evaluate the variance of estimator \eqref{eq:empirical_H}.
-Clearly, determining the variance is important for constructing confidence intervals and assessing the extent to which the parameter—potentially modeled as time-varying—deviates from the equilibrium value consistent with the market efficiency hypothesis. \end{itemize}
+The methodology outlined above raises two main challenges: \begin{itemize}[leftmargin=*] \item assessing the statistical significance of the minimum, since the Kolmogorov--Smirnov (KS) distribution is valid only under the assumption of independent and identically distributed samples.
+This requires modifying the input processes in \eqref{eq:distr_H-sssi3} to remove potential dependence and enforce conformity with the KS distribution.
+This can be achieved using results from random permutation theory, briefly reviewed below; \item quantifying the variance of the estimator \eqref{eq:empirical_H}, which is essential for constructing confidence intervals and evaluating deviations of the parameter—possibly time-varying—from the equilibrium level implied by the market efficiency hypothesis. \end{itemize}